-Below is the second instalment of the series of questions from the book club.
+Below is the second instalment of the series of questions from a book club meeting at which Dr Chris was the guest author.
 Click here for part 1, and here for part 3.
 What would you like to ask?
 Contact Dr Chris and bring her to your next group meeting or book club!

 1. Do hormones have anything to do with mental health episodes or flares?